 Yamanaka's Humanity & Paper Balloons (Ninjo kami fusen, 1937) fortunately does survive & again shows life in a run-down boarding house with a ronin interacting with peasants, struggling, dreaming, & ultimatey failing.

-In this naive 1963 version, a samurai of Edo castle decides to live in the ghetto of the city because he is convinced life will be more rewarding there, which right away undermines the original intent of the story to show samurai as miserably down & out.
+In the naive 1963 version, a samurai of Edo castle decides to live in the ghetto of the city because he is convinced life will be more rewarding there, which right away undermines the original intent of the story to show samurai as miserably down & out.

 This ronin-by-choice comes to live in an inn which sort of specializes in housing ronin.
 The new arrival's constant cheerfulness is grating to other ronin, who at one point betray him for money, then end up helping him out because he so easily forgives them.